 - Pour chicken stock in a wok and heat on high.
 Poach meatballs, 10 at a time, in chicken stock for 4-5 minutes, turning occasionally.
-Remove from wok, set aside and repeat with remaining 10 meatballs.
-Pour any remaining broth in with cooked meatballs.
+Pour any remaining broth from wok in with cooked meatballs.
+Set aside.

-- To the wok add the oil and quickly stir fry vegetables for 2 minutes.
-Season with pinch of kosher salt.
+- Wipe the wok dry with paper towel.
+Add the oil and quickly stir fry vegetables for 2 minutes.
+Season with salt.
 Add the noodles, meatballs with remaining broth, tossing to incorporate and cook for 4 minutes until heated through.

 - Serve in bowls with a healthy drizzle of hoisin sauce and sesame seeds.